-The_____School District maintains general education records required by law.
-A student's school records are private and are protected from unauthorized inspection or use.
-A cumulative record is maintained for each student from the time the student enters the District until the student withdraws or graduates.
-This record moves with the student from school to school.

-By law, both parents, whether married, separated, or divorced, have access to the records of a student who is a minor or a dependent for tax purposes, as do students who are eighteen (18) years of age or older.
-A parent whose rights have been legally terminated will be denied access to the records if the school is given a copy of the court order terminating these rights.

-The Principal is custodian of all records for currently enrolled students at the assigned school.
-The Superintendent is the custodian of all records for students who have withdrawn or graduated.
-Records may be reviewed during regular school hours.
-The record custodian or designee will respond to reasonable requests for explanation and interpretation of the records.
-The address of the Superintendent's office is:

-The addresses of the Principals' offices are:
+The School District maintains general education records unauthorized inspe from the time the s student's school records are private and are protected from ection or use.
+A cumulative record is maintained for each student student enters the District until the student withdraws or graduates.
+It with the student from school to school. to the records of a students who are 6 been legally termine n parents, whether married, separated, or divorced, have access student who is a minor or a dependent for tax purposes, as do eighteen (18) years of age or older.
+A parent whose rights have nated will be denied access to the records if the school is given a order terminating these rights. assigned school.
+I have withdrawn or hours.
+The record al is custodian of all records for currently enrolled students at the The Superintendent is the custodian of all records for students who graduated.
+Records may be reviewed during regular school custodian or designee will respond to reasonable requests for terpretation of the records.
+The address of the Superintendent's The addres ses of the Principals' offices

 Parents of a minor or a student who is a dependent for tax purposes, the student (if 18 or older), and school officials with legitimate educational interests are the only persons who have general access to a student's records.
-"School officials with legitimate educational interests" include any employees, agents, or Board Members of the District, or of cooperatives of which the District is a member,' or of facilities with which the District contracts for placement of handicapped students, as well as their attorneys and consultants, who are (1) working with the student; (2) considering disciplinary or academic actions, the student's case, or a handicapped student's individual education plan; (3) compiling statistical data; or (4) investigating or evaluating programs.
+"School officials with legitimate educational interests" include any employees, agents, or Board Members of the District, or of cooperatives of which the District is a member, or of facilities with which the District contracts for placement of students with disabilities, as well as their attorneys and consultants, who are (1) working with the student; (2) considering disciplinary or academic actions, the student's case, or a student's individual education plan; (3) compiling statistical data; or (4) investigating or evaluating programs.